Sheppard Solomon

-Sheppard J. "Shep" Solomon (born December 12, 1969 in New York City, New York, United States) is an American songwriter.
+Sheppard J. "Shep" Solomon (born December 12, 1969) is an American songwriter from New York City.

 Biography

 Solomon attended the Fiorello H. LaGuardia High School of Music & Art and Performing Arts in New York City.
 Upon graduation, he formed two bands, which were signed to EMI and SIRE respectively.
 During this time, Sheppard co-wrote material with other songwriters.
-His first hit was Eternal's 1993 UK chart hit "Just a Step from Heaven".
+His first hit co-write was Eternal's 1993 UK chart hit "Just a Step from Heaven".

-Solomon decided to focus on songwriting full-time and went on to achieve 14 top 3 single positions in the United Kingdom and Europe, including his second UK number-one single, "Don't Stop Movin'" by S Club 7.
-This single also secured Solomon a BRIT Award for "Song of the Year".
+Solomon decided to focus on songwriting full-time and went on to contribute to 14 top 3 single positions in the United Kingdom and Europe, including his second UK number-one single co-write, "Don't Stop Movin" by S Club 7.
+This single also secured a BRIT Award for "Best British Single".